V4Fire/Client/src/components/friends/async-render/README.md

 ```
 < .container v-async-target
-  /// To iterate objects is used `Object.entries`
+  /// To iterate objects, `Object.entries` is used
   < .&__item v-for = [key, value] in asyncRender.iterate({a: 1, b: 2})
     {{ key }} = {{ value }}
 ```

-Finally, the method can create ranges and iterate through them if provided a value as a number.
+Finally, the method can create ranges and iterate through them if provided value is a number.

 ```
 < .container v-async-target